 Whilst many people find fallen leaves a nuisance – the can bleach grass, clog up ponds and make paths and patios slippery – kitchen gardeners can see the bright side in a deluge of free compostable material!
 It’s not good to add a lot of leaves to the compost heap, because they are slow to break down.
 But, treated in the right way, they turn into leaf mould, which is in invaluable low-fertility soil improver, and can be used as the base for homemade seed composts and potting mixes.

 The traditional way to make a leaf mould heap is to use stakes and chicken wire to make a cage.
 This is then filled with fallen leaves, which rot down – exposed to the elements – over the next two years or so.
-If you chop the leaves up, by running over them with the mower, or pushing them through a shredder, you can speed this process up a little.
+If you chop the leaves up, by running over them with a battery powered lawn mower, or pushing them through a shredder, you can speed this process up a little.
 But bear in mind that making leaf mould is an annual event, so after the first couple of years you’ll have mature leaf mould to use each year.

 If you don’t get that many leaves you can put wet leaves into a plastic sack.
 Tie the top, make a few holes in the bag with the garden fork, and leave it behind the shed for a couple of years, and free leaf mould will be yours for the taking.